Overweight / obesity

 • pharmacotherapy

-• regular BMI monitoring is advised
+• regular monitoring of BMI is advised

 • the foundation of this diet is fiber, e.g., vegetables, fruits, nuts, fish, olive oil, light meats in small quantities, legumes, whole grains